apache/accumulo-website/_docs-unreleased/development/sampling.md

 An example of a query optimization is an iterator using sample data to get an estimate, and then making decisions based on the estimate.

-=== Configuring
+## Configuring

-Inorder to use sampling, an Accumulo table must be configured with a class that implements +org.apache.accumulo.core.sample.Sampler+ along with options for that class.
+Inorder to use sampling, an Accumulo table must be configured with a class that implements `org.apache.accumulo.core.sample.Sampler` along with options for that class.
 For guidance on implementing a Sampler see that interface's javadoc.
 Accumulo provides a few implementations out of the box.
 For information on how to use the samplers that ship with Accumulo look in the package `org.apache.accumulo.core.sample` and consult the javadoc of the classes there.
-See the https://github.com/apache/accumulo-examples/blob/master/docs/sample.md[sampling example] for examples of how to configure a Sampler on a table.
+See the [sampling example][example] for examples of how to configure a Sampler on a table.

 Once a table is configured with a sampler all writes after that point will generate sample data.
 For data written before sampling was configured sample